jgthomas/data-structure-libs/README.md

 ### demos

-For algorithms, the demos output shows each step in the sort or search and how it transforms the data.
+For algorithms, the demo's output illustrates each step in the sort and how it transforms the data.
 For data structures, the demos are interactive, allowing an exploration of adding, deleting, searching and other operations

 ### reference